norrishd/dnd-combat-sim/README.md

 # dnd-combat-sim

-A combat simulator for the world's greatest roleplaying game: Dungeons & Dragons 5e
+A combat simulator for the world's greatest roleplaying game: Dungeons & Dragons 5e.

+Ever wanted to see who would win in a 5 skeletons vs 1 ogre fight?
+Now you can

+## Setup

+    cd dnd-combat-sim
+    pip install poetry
+    poetry install

+## Usage

+    poetry run python run_combat.py {MONSTER1] [MONSTER2] [-n NUM_ENCOUNTERS]

+E.g. to see a skeleton go at it with a zombie:

+    poetry run python run_combat.py skeleton zombie

-## Done
+## Implemented

 - combat / creatures
   - [x] rolling init